FengCheng945/MyTinyRenderer/README.md

 This document is a detailed review of the significant commits to this repository from the very beginning of the project.

 ## Commit 7 : Shadow Mapping and Blin-Phong Reflection model
 This submission mainly includes code optimization, shadow mapping and Blin-Phong Reflection model implementation.
 In terms of code optimization, I fixed some previous errors and abstracted fragment shader from the rasterization method as a function of vertex shader and moved perspective division from vertex shader to viewport transform.
 In addition, I implemented shadow mapping and blin-phong reflection models to make our rendering look more vivid.
 Since the previous GouraudShading method was completely abandoned by me, I renamed the whole category PhongShader.
+In terms of shadow, I created the Depth Shader, which inherits from the Phong Shader.
+It is mainly used to establish the shadowbuffer.
 <b>To calculate the shadow map and normal matrix, I also added matrix inverse, determinant and adjoint matrix template method, suitable for any dimension matrix.</b>

 <table>